Paddywelch117/AWS-Microservice-Project/README.md

 This project implements a serverless microservice architecture on AWS.
 While the initial description was brief, the repository appears to focus on utilizing AWS Lambda, API Gateway, and DynamoDB for building scalable and cost-effective applications.
 The included files suggest functionalities around data storage, retrieval, and manipulation using DynamoDB, triggered by API Gateway endpoints and handled by Lambda functions.

 ![Serverless Architecture Overview](Diagram/aws-serverless-architecture.png)
+*Figure: High-level architecture of the serverless microservice using API Gateway, Lambda microservices, and DynamoDB tables.*

+---

 ## Key Features & Benefits